rust-lang/rust/text/0911-const-fn.md

 # Alternatives

-* Not do anything for 1.0.
-This would result in some APIs being crippled and serious backwards compatibility issues - `UnsafeCell`'s `value` field cannot simply be removed later.
 * While not an alternative, but rather a potential extension, I want to point out there is only way I could make `const fn`s work with traits (in an untested design, that is): qualify trait implementations and bounds with `const`.